sariaslaso/movies_and_LLMs/README.md

 # movies_and_LLMs

-Movie ratings are predicted fine-tuning LLMs movie summaries and titles.
+A multi-class text classification using transformers (BERT).
+Movie ratings are predicted fine-tuning a pre-trained BERT model using movie titles, summaries and genres.

 ## collecting, cleaning, and processing data